cas1m1r/EDU/Assembly/0x4/README.md

 #EOF
 ```

-Alright before reading a flag maybe lets try something simple, like.... printing a message to the console?
+Before reading a flag maybe lets try something simple, like.... printing a message to the console?
 We wrote code for echoing user supplied arguments in 0x1, but this is a bit different (also 64bit now).

 First thing we need to do is move the bytes of our message into memory.
 The write syscall is exepecting
-a pointer to be in rdi, to this message.
-The rdx register needs the length of our output.
+a pointer to our message to be in rdi.
+The rdx register needs to hold the length of our output.
 We also need to put out file descriptor for STDOUT (just 1) into rbx, and then move the value for the WRITE
 syscall into rax.
 So can we try this?:
 ```nasm